UCL-ARC/fortran-unit-testing-lesson/episodes/2-into-to-fortran-unit-tests.md

 Many Fortran codes don't yet have unit tests.
 This can be for a number of reasons...

-- Lack of time and/or money.
+- Lack of resources (time and/or money).
     - Funding is earmarked for furthering science.
 - The code is not able be unit tested in its current state.
     - Code is written in Fortran 77 or uses outdated paradigms which make unit testing near impossible.
 - Lack of skills.
-    - Developers don't have the skills or time to implement unit tests.
+    - Developers don't have the skills to implement unit tests.

 ## What's the matter with Fortran?